teerev/medchem-notes/README.md

 ### Units of biological activity

-Concentrations are measured in units of ml/mL, (micro)g/mL, ng/mL, pg/mL.
+Concentrations are measured in units of mg/mL, (micro)g/mL, ng/mL, pg/mL.
 Those with lower concentrations usually have high biological activity, and vice versa.

-Biological activity is also measured in **molarity** (moles of solute per litre of solution).
+Concentration is also measured in **molarity** (moles of solute per litre of solution).

 **IC50 **- means the concentration (e.g. 2.5 mg/mL) needed to kill half the population of organisms exposed (e.g. bacteria in an in vitro experiment).